whiter6666/CVE/Tenda_W6_S/formexeCommand.md

 ![](2.png)

-then pass to tpi_get_ping_output, split the string and call popen, cause command execution
+then pass to tpi_get_ping_output, concate the string and call popen, cause command execution

 ## POC
 ```